 - Make sure that you find time to stay updated with the current affairs and read the ICSI student e-bulletin and monthly capsules since they can be added to your answers as well.

-Study plan for December-2019 Executive exam – Module 1:
+CS Executive Study plan for December-2019 Exam – Module 1:

 Module-1 consists of 4 subjects.